Talita Bernardo: Post UFC

 Bernardo made her return on July 24, 2021 at OKTAGON 26 against fellow former UFC fighter, Lucie Pudilová.
 She won the fight via unanimous decision.

+Invicta FC

 Bernardo was expected to face Katharina Lehner at Invicta FC 48 on July 20, 2022.
 Lehner withdrew for an undisclosed reason and was replaced by Yana Gadelha.
 She won the fight by a second-round submission, forcing Gadelha to tap with a rear-naked choke.

 Bernardo was rebooked against Katharina Lehner on November 16, 2022 at Invicta FC 50, submitting Lehner with a kimura in the second round.

+Bantamweight Champion

 Bernardo challenged Taneisha Tennant for the Invicta FC Bantamweight Championship at Invicta FC 51 on January 18, 2023.
 She won the fight by unanimous decision, with all three judges scoring the bout 48–46 in her favor.

+Bernardo made her first title defense against Olga Rubin for the Bantamweight Championship at Invicta FC 55 on June 28, 2024.
+She won the fight via second round rear-naked submission.

+In her second title defense, Bernardo faced Jennifer Maia at Invicta FC 59 on December 13, 2024.
+She lost the title by unanimous decision.

 Personal life

 Bernardo was a sport teacher prior to fighting MMA professionally.
 Bernardo has a daughter named Dominique.